 - Get all the cupboard doors open, looking for damp or rodent/insect invasion as you go.

 - If you left soft furnishings, towels, bedding, etc. in the van over the winter, get them into the sunshine to air.
 Again, as you lift each item out, look for evidence of little critters.
 Everyone likes a dry, cosy place to sleep over winter and as the summer season approaches, they’ll be using your motorhome bedding as a nursery!

 Bear in mind that many insurance companies do not cover mould and mildew damage – nor vermin infestation.

-As you go through the interior, it is a good time to remove any items which are not needed for the summer season.
+- As you go through the interior, it is a good time to remove any items which are not needed.
 Motorhomes weigh enough without three sets of saucepans and the broken awning!

 RELATED CONTENT: All you need to know about motorhome payload

 Use this time inside the van to ensure that you have all you will need for your travels: chocks, chemicals, EHU lead et al. Also put back anything you removed for the winter such as torches, spare batteries, packets of food etc.